Sarah Levy (actress): Early life

-Levy is the daughter of actor Eugene Levy and Deborah Divine, and the sister of actor Dan Levy.
+Levy is the daughter of actor Eugene Levy and Deborah Divine.
+Her brother is actor Dan Levy.
 She graduated from Branksome Hall and studied theatre at Dalhousie University.
 Her father is Jewish and her mother is Protestant.

 Career

 One of Levy's earliest film roles was in Larry Crowne.
 She also had a minor part in Adam Shankman's Cheaper by the Dozen 2, in which her father appeared.

 Her most notable role was Twyla Sands on Schitt's Creek, where she co-starred with her father and brother as a waitress at the local café.
-According to Dan, working with Sarah and their father brought the family closer.
-In 2020, Variety announced that Sarah Levy was joining the cast of the Chris Blake quarantine comedy Distancing Socially.
-It was shot at the height of the Covid-19 pandemic in 2020, using remote technologies and the iPhone 11.
+According to her brother, working together brought the family closer.
+In 2020, it was reported that Levy had joined the cast of Distancing Socially, which was filmed at the height of the COVID-19 pandemic in 2020, using remote technologies and the iPhone 11.
 It was acquired and released by Cinedigm in October 2021.

-Sarah and her father portray themselves in the current Capital One Auto ad campaign for its automobile-shopping app.

 Personal life

 Levy married actor Graham Outerbridge in October 2021.
-On July 5, 2022, she announced on Instagram that she and her husband had welcomed a son.
+They have a son, born in July 2022.